tkn-tub/ns3-gym/src/buildings/doc/source/buildings-design.rst

           L = I1411 + EWL

 We note that, for the case of communication between two nodes below rooftop level with distance is greater then 1 km, we still consider the I1411 model, since OH is specifically designed for macro cells and therefore for antennas above the roof-top level.

-Finally, we introduced a threshold called ``m_itu1411DistanceThreshold``) for pruning the communications between nodes below rooftop when the distance is too large (the default values is 2 km).
+For the ITU-R P.1411 model we consider both the LOS and NLoS versions.
+In particular, we considers the LoS propagation for distances that are shorted than a tunable threshold (``m_itu1411NlosThreshold``).
+In case on NLoS propagation, the over the roof-top model is taken in consideration for modeling both macro BS and SC.
+In case on NLoS several parameters scenario dependent have been included, such as average street width, orientation, etc. The values of such parameters have to be properly set according to the scenario implemented, the model does not calculate natively their values.
+In case any values is provided, the standard ones are used, apart for the height of the mobile and BS, which instead their integrity is tested directly in the code (i.e., they have to be greater then zero).
+In the following we give the expressions of the components of the model.

 We also note that the use of different propagation models (OH, I1411, I1238 with their variants) in HybridBuildingsPropagationLossModel can result in discontinuities of the pathloss with respect to distance.
 A proper tuning of the attributes (especially the distance threshold attributes) can avoid these discontinuities.
 However, since the behavior of each model depends on several other parameters (frequency, node heigth, etc), there is no default value of these thresholds that can avoid the discontinuities in all possible configurations.
 Hence, an appropriate tuning of these parameters is left to the user.